ibexa/documentation-developer/docs/tutorials/platform_beginner/7_enable_account_registration.md

     You can change the group in which new Users are placed (but you don't need to do it for this tutorial).
     See [Registering new users](../../guide/user_generated_content/#registering-new-users) for more information.

-You don't want anyone who registers to be able to add content to the website.
+At this point you don't want anyone who registers to be able to add content to the website.
 That's why you'll create a new User Group with additional permissions.
 When the administrator accepts a new User, they can move them to this new group.